Mutual Divorce in Delhi

 6- What are the grounds for divorce in India?

 In India, divorce can be granted under various grounds as specified by different personal laws applicable to different religions.
-Here are the commonly recognized grounds for divorce across different laws: Adultery: Cruelty: Desertion: Conversion: Mental Disorder:
+Here are the common grounds for divorce across different laws: Adultery: Cruelty: Desertion: Conversion: Mental Disorder:

 7- What is fee for mutual consent divorce?